 SELF-ENQUIRY

-A spiritual practice of turning inward, seeking answers within.
-It allows one to observe and reflect on thoughts, feelings and body sensations.
-The process helps to dissolve what no longer serves and guides toward clarity and light
+A spiritual practice of turning inward and seeking answers within, observing thoughts, feelings, and body sensations to dissolve what no longer serves and move toward clarity.

-The process of self-enquiry has been profoundly transformative in my life, and even more so in my journey of grief.
+Self-enquiry has been profoundly transformative in my life, and even more so in helping me navigate death and grief.

 What am I feeling?